u32int/dwmbar-rs/README.md

 # dwmbar

-A simple, clean and very modular status bar setter for the dwm window manager written in rust.
+A modular status bar setter for dwm, written in rust.

 ### Features